The Jewish Education Project

 Celebrate With Us!

-The winners of the award will be recognized at The Jewish Education Project “Celebrate Our Future” Cocktail Reception Fundraiser.
-Sponsorships and tickets available here.
+The recipients of the award will be recognized at The Celebration to benefit The Jewish Education Project.
+More information available here.